Modeling racial/ethnic differences in COVID-19 incidence with covariates subject to non-random missingness

-Suppose for each resident, indexed by $n$, in a large population with size $E$ the variable $U_n$ is a binary random variable that represents a test result (e.g. COVID-19 polymerase chain reaction (PCR) test), $C_n$ is a categorical variable like race with $J$ levels that may be missing for some residents, $R_n$ is an indicator variable equal to $1$ if the $C_n$ is observed and $0$ otherwise, and $S_n$ is a categorical variable encoding stratum information, like age or sex information for that resident.
-In other words, each resident in $g$ is associated with the vector $(U_n, C_n, R_n, S_n)$, of which $U_n$ and $R_n$ are assumed to be random variables, while $C_n$ and $S_n$ are fixed characteristics of each resident.
+Suppose for each resident, indexed by $n$, in a large population with size $E$, the variable $U_n$ is a binary random variable that represents a diagnostic test result (e.g. COVID-19 polymerase chain reaction (PCR) test), $C_n$ is a categorical variable with $J$ levels that encodes race/ethnicity information which may be missing for some residents, $R_n$ is an indicator variable equal to $1$ if $C_n$ is observed and $0$ otherwise, and $S_n$ is a categorical variable encoding stratum information, like age or sex information for that resident.
+In other words, each resident is associated with the vector $(U_n, C_n, R_n, S_n)$, of which $U_n$ and $R_n$ are assumed to be random variables, while $C_n$ and $S_n$ are fixed characteristics of each resident.

 Let the variable $Y_{ij}$ be the total cases in the population for which $S_n = i$ and $C_n = j$, or more explicitly,